Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-07-13-What-is-XYZ.md

 High variance, low bias algorithms train models that are accurate on average, but inconsistent.
 Test error still decreasing as training set size increase but large gap between training and test error.
 Suggests larger training set will help.

-Try to get more training examples or try a smaller set of features to fix high variance.
+Try to get more training examples, highly regularized, highly pruned decision, large K KNN or try a smaller set of features to fix high variance/small bias issue.

 ## What is Bias-Variance tradeoff?

 To get good predictions, you'll need to find a balance of bias and variance that minimizes "total error".

+### What is Bias-Variance decomposition of error?
 $$Total Error = Bias^2 + Variance + Irreducible Error$$

 Irreducible error is "noise" that can't be reduced by algorithm.
 It can sometimes be reduced by better data cleaning.